 If you are unable to complete the online form you can also request a face covering exemption card by telephone on 0800 121 6240 (Open 10am to 3pm, Monday to Friday).

 If you are a British Sign Language user you can contact us using contactSCOTLAND-BSL the online British Sign Language interpreting service.

 We recognise that other face covering exemption cards, badges and lanyards have been produced and these can still be used.

 If you have received abuse for not wearing a face covering, you can visit the Disability Safety Hub for information on how to recognise and report disability hate crime.

-View this information in easy read.
+View this information in our easy read PDF document.